Last updated: Friday 13th January 2023

 - During term time, the Geography building is unlocked Monday – Friday, 7:30am – 5:30pm.
 Outside of those hours, you will need your UBC Card for access.
 Students with evening classes will be given access until 8:30pm on those days.

 - Building Operations have evaluated all teaching spaces in the building for adequate ventilation.
 You can review UBC’s Teaching Spaces Evaluation Summary in full.

 - Please monitor your health and stay home if you are sick.
 Daily self assessment is required for those on campus, and you can use the Thrive Health or UBC Safe Vancouver tools.

-- Please be considerate of those maintaining physical distance and wearing masks, and be mindful that some members of our community are particularly vulnerable to COVID-19 and will wish to take additional safety precautions of their own.
+- Please be considerate of those maintaining physical distance and be mindful that some members of our community are particularly vulnerable to COVID-19 and will wish to take additional safety precautions of their own.
 We ask that you respect these, as UBC maintains a respectful environment.

 - Washrooms, kitchen areas and elevators have now returned to typical use/occupancy.
 Please be considerate of people’s concerns and personal space.

 - If you have any issues or complaints, please let Sandy or your faculty supervisor know.

 - Building Operations 822-2173; Campus Security 822-2222; First Aid 822-4444; Emergency 911.